philbertshea/tp/docs/UserGuide.md

 **Note:**
-* If `TUTORIAL_GROUP` is provided as an input when adding a person, then the person is assigned the Default Attendance List (represented by the string `3300000000000`, which means No Tutorial for Weeks 1 and 2, Not Attended for Weeks 3 to 13).
+* If `TUTORIAL_GROUP` is provided as an input when adding a person, then the person is assigned the Default Attendance List (with No Tutorial for Weeks 1 and 2, and Not Attended for Weeks 3 to 13).
-* If no `TUTORIAL_GROUP` is provided as input when adding a person, then the person is assigned an Empty Attendance List.
+* If no `TUTORIAL_GROUP` is provided as input when adding a person, then the person is assigned a Blank Attendance List.
 </box>

 Examples: